Eleanor, Fair Maid of Brittany: Under John

 As the eldest daughter of Constance, Eleanor should have been recognized as duchess of Brittany after the death of Arthur.
 Instead, the Breton barons, fearing John's claims to rule Brittany in representation of Eleanor's rights or to marry her to a vassal loyal to England, made her younger half-sister Alix duchess instead.
 Eleanor was styled Duchess of Brittany and Countess of Richmond, as successor to her brother, but this was only a titular title as Alix became duchess of Brittany in 1203 and was also styled Countess of Richmond, even making charters about this estate.
-The Breton barons, ignorant of her whereabouts, were ready to install her as duchess in case she were released.
+The Breton barons, ignorant of Eleanor's whereabouts, were ready to install her as duchess in case she were released.
 John permitted her to use the titles of Brittany and Richmond and even talked with Breton nobles about letting her go.
-In 1208 he had Eleanor write a letter to Breton barons and churchmen such as the bishops of Nantes, Vannes, and Cornouaille, describing her life in captivity, expressing her hope of being liberated and asking them to arrive in England to negotiate her release:"... uos rogamus attencius quatinus uos supranominati ad dominum auunculum meum Regem Angliae in Angliam ueniatis scituri pro certo quod aduentus uester Deo uolente nobis et uobis ad magnum cedet commodum et honorem, et per Dei gratiam ad liberacionem nostram."
+In 1208 John had Eleanor write a letter to Breton barons and churchmen such as the bishops of Nantes, Vannes, and Cornouaille, describing her life in captivity, expressing her hope of being liberated and asking them to arrive in England to negotiate her release:"... uos rogamus attencius quatinus uos supranominati ad dominum auunculum meum Regem Angliae in Angliam ueniatis scituri pro certo quod aduentus uester Deo uolente nobis et uobis ad magnum cedet commodum et honorem, et per Dei gratiam ad liberacionem nostram."
 (I ask you most solicitously that you, the above-named, would travel to England, to my lord uncle, the King of England, knowing for certain that your coming, God willing, will confer great honor and benefit to ourselves and yourselves, and, by the grace of God, our liberation.)

 This letter is the only surviving document written by Eleanor.
 This negotiation was however in vain, and many of her supporters were banished.
 Eleanor was forced to entrust Brittany and Richmond to John, who referred to her as his "dearest niece" in communicating with Bretons.
 John did not give her the lands which belonged to the counts of Richmond.
 Instead he gave these lands to Eleanor's former stepfather, the Earl of Chester.

-In 1209 William I of Scotland sent his daughters Margaret and Isobel to John as hostages to keep peace between Scotland and England, and they were imprisoned at Corfe Castle along with Eleanor.
-In June 1213 John sent green robes, lambskin-trimmed cloaks, and summer slippers to the captive princesses.
+In 1209, William I of Scotland sent his daughters Margaret and Isobel to John as hostages to keep peace between Scotland and England, and they were imprisoned at Corfe Castle along with Eleanor.
+In June 1213, John sent green robes, lambskin-trimmed cloaks, and summer slippers to the captive princesses.
 They were sometimes allowed to ride out under guard.
 Eleanor was given robes of dark green with capes of cambric and hats trimmed with miniver.
 John once approved a doctor to prescribe medicine for Eleanor when she was sick.